protsenko/elastic-kibana-fluentd/README.md

 Version of docker-compose is 3.3.
 Docker engine has to be upgraded for version 17.06.0 or higher.
-Full list of version [here](https://docs.docker.com/compose/compose-file/compose-versioning/).
+Full versions list [here](https://docs.docker.com/compose/compose-file/compose-versioning/).

 If you run the containers with
 [Oracle VirtualBox](https://www.virtualbox.org/)